drphilgood1985/NewsTop/README.md

 **Gemini/Imagen models**
-- For Gemini 2.5 image generation (e.g., `gemini-2.5-flash-image-preview`), the code prefers the `models:generateContent` API and automatically falls back to the Images API if supported.
-If you switch to an Imagen model (e.g., `imagen-3.0`), the Images API will be preferred.
+- For image models (names containing `imagen`, `image`, or `preview` such as `gemini-2.5-flash-image-preview`), the code now prefers the Images API for higher-resolution outputs, with fallback to `models:generateContent`.
 - You can override the model via `GEMINI_MODEL` in `.env` without editing `image.config.json`.